New Report: Promoting a Sustainable Future for China's Travel Industry

-Trip.com Group, together with Accor and McKinsey, launches whitepaper on sustainable travel in China and sets out series of industry and consumer recommendations
+Accor, together with Trip.com Group and McKinsey, launches whitepaper on sustainable travel in China and sets out series of industry and consumer recommendations

-SHANGHAI, March 15, 2023 /CNW/ -- Trip.com Group, a leading global travel service provider, in partnership with Accor, a world-leading hospitality group, and global management consulting firm McKinsey & Company, today published a new educational whitepaper that examines the environmental impact of China's tourism sector, analyses Chinese travelers' sentiment towards sustainability and ultimately sets out actions key stakeholders in China's tourism sector need to take to foster sustainable travel.
+SHANGHAI, March 15, 2023 /CNW/ - Accor, a world-leading hospitality group, in partnership with Trip.com Group, a leading global travel service provider, and global management consulting firm McKinsey & Company, today published a new educational whitepaper that examines the environmental impact of China's tourism sector, analyses Chinese travelers' sentiment towards sustainability and ultimately sets out actions key stakeholders in China's tourism sector need to take to foster sustainable travel.
 The pioneering survey identifies a series of sustainable changes that ought to be made, from the everyday to the systemic, which can support the travel and hospitality of tomorrow with the intention of becoming an informative industry reference tool for change.
 The report, entitled "The path toward eco-friendly travel in China", proposes that by adopting a set of collaborative measures across the industry value chain, from guests to major global providers, China's tourism sector could move toward a more sustainable future.

 The world is facing an unprecedented sustainability challenge and the Chinese tourism industry has a significant role in the required transformation of hospitality.
 According to the World Travel and Tourism Council, China is expected to have the world's largest tourism market by 2032 and, prior to the pandemic, was already one of the biggest global markets.
 Analysis for the whitepaper found the environmental impact of China's travel industry is substantial: tourism represented approximately 6-8% of China's total carbon emissions in 2019.